jhonDowe/blahdns/README.md

 ## Disclaimer
 * This is an experimental service, I'm not responsible for any down-time, be sure you have agree with our [POLICY](https://github.com/ookangzheng/blahdns/blob/master/README.md#policy) before start to use.
 * This service is for PERSONAL use, big traffic are not welcome.
-* Will block/limit some IPs, if IP/32,/64 do huge query per second.
+* Will block/limit some IPs, if IP/32/64 do huge query per second.
-* Those servers have limited resources (Vultr 5 USD/month, That's all I can support)
 * Donation are welcome.
 * Due to some reason, we will change IP randomly.